IBM/ibmcloud-hpc-tutorials/content/02-setup-lsf-cluster/01-sshkey-api.md

 ### Create Your IBM Cloud SSH Key
 This step allows you to upload the public key of your existing public-private SSL key pair.
-The public key then becomes a managed resource on IBM Cloud, which can be referred to by its resource id during creation process of other resources, such as VSIs.
+The public key then becomes a managed resource on IBM Cloud, which can be referred to by its resource id during creation processes of other resources, such as VSIs.

 After you sign in to https://cloud.ibm.com/ with your account, start with the Navigation Menu on the dashboard in the top left corner of the page: